 You need to be crazy or brilliant to compete with Jeff Bezos.

-In the opening chapter of this Part 2 of the book, I described the Blockchain’s Creative Destruction 7 Act Play.
-Ecommerce is Act 7 of the last wave, which becomes Act 1 of the next wave:
+The opening chapter of Part 2 of this book describes Blockchain’s Creative Destruction 7 Act Play.
+E-commerce is Act 7 of the last wave, which becomes Act 1 of the next wave:

 Act 7.The new old guard dominates